 4 Credits This course provides students with an introduction to the general circulation of the atmosphere and the mechanisms responsible for the generation of weather and climate.
-Students study seasonal and daily temperatures, air pressure and wind, atmospheric moisture, cloud development, precipitation, severe weather, and climate change.
-Course fee.
+Students use quantitative methods to study seasonal and daily temperatures, air pressure and wind, atmospheric moisture, cloud development, precipitation, severe weather, and climate change.